“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 Gavin says it’s easy to shop for discounts in support of charities, and he encourages everyone to start doing it.
 “Once you figure out that companies don’t actually want to waste things, that they’d rather sell it, you can get a lot of stuff out there really quickly.”

-Ultimately, Gavin wants companies to stop generating so much waste and start finding ways of channeling it to people in need.
+Ultimately, he wants companies to stop generating so much waste and start finding ways of channeling it to people in need.

 He recognizes that most businesses won’t make it happen of their own accord.
-“Their job is to make money, not be charitable,” says Gavin.
+“Their job is to make money, not be charitable,” he says.
 “So it will take a large social movement, or the government, to either force or incentivize businesses into giving rather than wasting.”
 But that doesn’t mean we should sit idle.

-Until it becomes the norm for companies to cut back on waste, Gavin hopes to see other cities form clubs like Boom!
+Until it becomes the norm for companies to cut back on waste, he hopes to see other cities form clubs like Boom!
 Savings!

 “We’re doing quite a good job with it in Ottawa, but if this expanded to other cities, it could do so much more good,” he says.
 “My life goal is to educate people about how to become better citizens, how to become more caring for other people.
 I see so much opportunity for people to help, and people just don’t take advantage of it.
 I used to be the same way; I’d see an incredibly good deal and think, ‘How does this apply to me?’
 If I saw a two-for-one sale, I never thought I should buy one at regular price and donate the other one.
 But that’s the way people should think.”